RobiNN1/phpCacheAdmin/README.md

 - `PCA_MEMCACHED_0_PATH` Memcached unix domain socket.
 Optional.

 To add another server, add the same environment variables, but change 0 to 1 (2 for third server and so on).

+> All keys from the config file are supported ENV variables, they just must start with PCA_ prefix.

 ## Requirements